cat-master21/unityDE-specs/patches/README.md

 * ~~`gtk3-ubuntu.patch` Ubuntu adds files to it's gtk3 (`ubuntu-private.h`, `ubuntumenuitemfactory.h`, etc) and other patches used specifically for Unity and is required for some packages (`ido` for example).
 This patch should be reapplied every once and awhile.
 This is a patch for `gtk3 spec`~~

-* ~~`compiz-cmake-install-path.patch` Compiz installs some cmake files in the wrong directory and this means that Unity can't find them while building.
-This patch is to be applied with the `compiz9.spec`~~
+* `compiz-cmake-install-path.patch` Compiz installs some cmake files in the wrong directory and this means that Unity can't find them while building.
+This patch is to be applied with the `compiz9.spec`

 * `nux-m4.tar.gz` A archive for unityx specific nux which has m4 macros missing.
 This is for `nux.spec`.
 This may be removed at some point.

 * `unity-settings-daemon.service` Is a systemd service that is in a patch but not in archive so (to not rely on patch) adding it here.
 This is for `unity-settings-daemon.spec`

+* `0001-Remove-xpathselect-dependency.patch` This patch removes the unneeded dependency of `xpathselect` from Unity which is extremely old (last commit in 2014).
+This is for `unity-shell.spec`